profile-pic

 • AI-interview Questions & Answers

-Explain how JWT work in as much as possible and good work and point you live, why it's beneficial or what.
 Simple token authentication.
 Okay.
-So when we talk with authentication, authentication means to give access of someone of something.
-And there's another term authorization, like, whether somebody have the access or not.
-Let's say, you are having a certain role or permission.
-Authentication is, uh, simple allow or disallow to enter into the system.
-So when we say authentication, there are, like, many ways of authentication.
-One is session authentication, token authentication, and then this, uh, JWT authentication is also there.
-So JWT like, if we have a session authentication, then we are storing the session in the database.
-So a session have to be stored in the database.
-So every time the a new user come to check whether the session of this user ID user ID gist or not.
-If it is just you, we are logged.
-Otherwise, we are to send it into the login page.
-And then he log in and then set search engine generating the same to the table.
+So when we talk with authentication means to give access of someone of something.
+And there's another term authorization, whether somebody has the access or not.
+Let's say, you have a certain role or permission.
+Authentication is to allow or disallow to enter into the system.
+So when we say authentication, there are many ways of authentication.
+One is session authentication, token authentication, and then this, JWT authentication is also there.
+So JWT, if we have a session authentication, then we are storing the session in the database.
+A session has to be stored in the database.
+So every time a new user comes, we check whether the session of this user ID exists or not.
+If it does, we are logged in.
+Otherwise, we are sent to the login page.
+And then he logs in and sets a new session in the table.
 That is session authentication.
-In the case of JWT, that is, uh, JSON web tokens.
-Uh, so what happens in these, uh, tokens, they are having 3 component in itself.
-1 is, like, header, uh, then the body part, and then the signature part.
-So in the 3 part, this token is, like, encrypted.
-And when we send it over and, uh, then the user, so the back end system will actually decrypt it and from the board, it will actually okay.
-Which token is so in the piece of uh, JWT, you don't have to save anything in the database like you are doing in that case of session authentication or cookie authentication, you have to save it into the cookie also.
-But in the case of JWT, the the data and all the information in itself in the token.
+In the case of JWT, that is, JSON web tokens.
+So what happens in these tokens, they have three components in themselves.
+One is the header, then the body part, and then the signature part.
+So in the three parts, this token is encrypted.
+And when we send it over, the user, the backend system will actually decrypt it and verify which token is valid.
+In the case of JWT, you don't have to save anything in the database like you are doing in the case of session authentication or cookie authentication.
+You have to save it into the cookie also.
+But in the case of JWT, the data and all the information is in the token itself.
 It's not in the database.
 So we can get the user ID.
-We can get other, like, I like, a kind of idea, like, boost token it is from the token itself.
-This is one thing in the JWT.
-Other than that, we have, uh, like, when we do which, you know, data routing view, access token and refresh token and BR token.
-3 tokens are there.
+We can get other information, like, for example, a kind of idea, like, the token is from the token itself.
+This is one thing in JWT.
+Other than that, we have, like, when we do which, you know, data routing view, access token and refresh token and BRT token.
+Three tokens are there.
 The access token, they are not giving the access.
-BR token, like, page, like, uh, with some more permissions and refresh token is also there.
-Because access token have a smaller validity, like, for the 1 minute or 5 minute max we do.
-So we can take more, but it's recommended to max the 5 minute for the safety.
-So access token is only valid for 5 minute window.
-So to generate a new access token without asking the user to, like, log in again, we need refresh token.
-The refresh token, uh, if given with the previous expired access token, gives a new access token with a new reset validity.
-So refresh token have the validity of 30 days, but the access token have a smaller validity.
-So access token goes to and through the network.
-So even if access token is, like, leaked, it will not harm because the, uh, when it is let's say, 1 minute or 3 minute or 5 minute only.
-Uh, and then it will become a slack.
+BRT token, like, page, like, with some more permissions, and refresh token is also there.
+Because access token has a smaller validity, like, for one minute or five minutes max we do.
+So we can take more, but it's recommended to max the five minutes for safety.
+So access token is only valid for a five-minute window.
+So to generate a new access token without asking the user to log in again, we need a refresh token.
+The refresh token, if given with the previous expired access token, gives a new access token with a new reset validity.
+So refresh token has the validity of 30 days, but the access token has a smaller validity.
+So access token goes through the network.
+So even if access token is leaked, it will not harm because the access token is only valid for a short time.
 And the refresh token is not going through the network because we are just using it to generate new access token and not in the API.
-In converter end point, we will need the device.
-Okay.
-So we'll need end point for JWT, like, login end point will be there.
-And they generate access token, new token will be there.
-And, uh, in the case of logout, we can also have logout, but, uh, there we just delete access token and, uh, refresh refresh token.
-In the case of, uh, backlisting, those are there, like, we maintain a list of refresh token that have been expired, for example.
-If, uh, 30 minutes or 30 days you can go to refresh token, then we have to put it back, like, a list of refresh token that are already expired.
+In the converter end point, we will need the device.
+So we'll need an end point for JWT, like, a login end point will be there.
+And they generate access token, a new token will be there.
+And in the case of logout, we can also have logout, but, there we just delete access token and refresh token.
+In the case of blacklisting, those are there, like, we maintain a list of refresh token that have been expired, for example.
+If, 30 minutes or 30 days you can go to refresh token, then we have to put it back, like, a list of refresh token that are already expired.
 Like, we will not cater to the request in there.
-It goes to them, generating your system.
+It goes to the generating system.
 That is also there.
-It's beneficial of simple token authentication site, uh, the information is in in the JWT itself, and we are not sending it in any form.
+It's beneficial of simple token authentication, site, the information is in the JWT itself, and we are not sending it in any form.
 So that's, like, the most important benefit.
-And, uh, because, uh, this gives an anomaly delay.
-Because even if we modify some part, the signature and the the algorithm that has been used to encrypt it will change.
-And this change, uh, will not allow the JWT to be, you know, encrypted at the end of the day itself.
-If somebody changes anything, like man in the middle attack is there, so no benefit will arise because of this, uh, in like, verify signature in that agenda nano token.
-So all the JWT that we can check-in the jw.
-Io.
-Like, every JWT can be broken into 3 parts.
-Either contains, like, what the algorithm tells you, body contains all the data.
+And because this gives an anomaly delay.
+Because even if we modify some part, the signature and the algorithm that has been used to encrypt it will change.
+And this change, will not allow the JWT to be encrypted at the end of the day itself.
+If somebody changes anything, like, a man in the middle attack is there, so no benefit will arise because of this, in like, verify signature in that agenda nano token.
+So all the JWT that we can check-in the jw.io.
+Like, every JWT can be broken into three parts.
+Header contains, like, what the algorithm tells you, body contains all the data.
 Like, larger the data, larger the size of the token will be.
-Uh, and the data will is generated with the header and the with the header and the verify signature also there.
-And then verify signature is used to match whether, uh, that somebody has, like, changed something or not.
-If somebody has changed something, then it will not be able to decrypt it and, like, j j w failure, I will then talk back to side on that.
-Thank you.
+And the data will is generated with the header and the verify signature also there.
+And then verify signature is used to match whether, that somebody has, like, changed something or not.
+If somebody has changed something, then it will not be able to decrypt it and, like, JWT failure, I will then talk back to side on that.

 What's the difference between a view, a view set, and a model view set?
-Which would you choose to build the standard, uh, set of REST API and when you are?
+Which would you choose to build the standard set of REST API and when you are?
 Okay.
 So a view is a Django view, basically.
-Uh, in Django, Django is a model, uh, view and template architecture.
-So view is something where the bay main business logic happen, and it takes the input from the request coming.
-For example, from request.cat or request.post, and then it modify as well as the and then return the response to the template or to the API endpoint in the JSON structure.
+In Django, a view is part of the model-view-template architecture.
+So a view is something where the main business logic happens, and it takes the input from the request coming in, for example, from request.get or request.post, and then it modifies it and then returns the response to the template or to the API endpoint in a JSON structure.
 That is a view.
-Like, we can make API with a view also, but the when you, uh, DRF, general HTML framework, we get a view set and a model view set.
-So, basically, firstly in the layer each API view, then generic view and then the API, uh, like, view set.
-So view set, uh, when we let's talk about API view for a minute.
-API view are basically a layer of action layer of adjacent response.
-The adjacent structure with the response on the top of a view class, then becomes API view.
-And then we can, like, in add more functionality like router, uh, that becomes a view set.
-So in the case of view set, we get a router.
-So we don't have to define the endpoint, uh, one by one that we have to do in the case of your API, your GenDB.
-So router helps us to make a standard set of REST API as you're asking.
-So that is, like, in the case of a on ViewSight.
-ViewSight also gives us, like, accent decorator.
-So what happens is, like, if you have to generate new endpoint rather than the standard set of endpoint, you can use the accent decorator.
-Model new set, uh, as you have asked, model new set is here is with the model.
-Like, just like we have model form, set class.
-We have a model serial ID.
-In the same way, we have model user interface and it is a huge.
-So it takes all the attributes of the model, make it cut over it, uh, easily.
+Like, we can make an API with a view also, but when you use Django Rest Framework, you get a view set and a model view set.
+So, basically, in the layer, each API view, then generic view, and then the API view set.
+So a view set is, when we talk about API views for a minute.
+API views are basically a layer of action on adjacent responses.
+The adjacent structure with the response on top of a view class becomes an API view.
+And then we can add more functionality like a router, which becomes a view set.
+So in the case of a view set, we get a router.
+So we don't have to define the endpoint one by one, like we have to do in the case of your API, your Generic View.
+So a router helps us to make a standard set of REST API as you're asking.
+So that is, like, in the case of a ViewSet.
+ViewSet also gives us, like, action decorators.
+So what happens is, like, if you have to generate new endpoints rather than the standard set of endpoints, you can use the action decorators.
+A model view set is, as you have asked, a model view set is with the model.
+Like, just like we have model forms, we have model serializer classes.
+We have a model user interface, and it is huge.
+So it takes all the attributes of the model, makes it covert it easily.
 So these things just make the code shorter, neater, and easy to maintain.
-For example, if I need, uh, let's say, a an a functionality in in my application, in my DRM application.
-Uh, that contains that set end point.
-There are 3 get.
-In that case, uh, if I use API, I have to make other 3 different classes because only one get one portion, etcetera, this one.
-But in the case of, uh, view set, I can make new and newer action decorator and keep everything at one place if they are related to each other for sure.
-So this helps us, uh, you know, to build a better code, to write a better, uh, API code.
-So the question was, you want to differentiate a new user model which is it's better.
+For example, if I need, let's say, a certain functionality in my application, in my DRF application. that contains that set endpoint.
+There are three get.
+In that case, if I use API, I have to make three different classes because only one get one portion, etcetera, this one.
+But in the case of, view set, I can make new and newer action decorators and keep everything at one place if they are related to each other for sure.
+So this helps us, you know, to build a better code, to write a better, API code.
+So the question was, you want to differentiate a new user model, which is it's better.
 Which would you use to build out a standard set of API?
 Yeah.
-I will definitely go with the music and I mostly use the music and accent operator.
-Not to make the API because they're super friendly, super shorter, and, uh, like, we can password serializer that I require or permission class or authentication class, what kind of response should be given, uh, and taking the router also.
+I would definitely go with the model view set and I mostly use the model view set and action decorators.
+Not to make the API because they're super friendly, super shorter, and, like, we can password serializer that I require or permission class or authentication class, what kind of response should be given, and taking the router also.
 So this makes the URL list of UI file is shorter also.
-So these these are the main key benefits.
-And, uh, yeah, rest API, as you know, they can contain that list put for you know, put post and patch method.
-And all of these things are usually, uh, there in the case of reset.
-So that's all about the reset.
+So these are the main key benefits.
+And, yeah, REST API, as you know, they can contain that list, put, for you know, put, post, and patch method.
+And all of these things are usually there in the case of a model view set.
+So that's all about the model view set.
 Yeah.
 Thank you.